Frequently Asked Questions

 To inform decisions by university administrators

-To inform decisions by and accrediting agencies
+To inform decisions by accrediting agencies